SaimShaikh/Networking_In_DevOps/OSI_Model.md

 6. Data Link Layer :
 - Data Link Layer is very similar to network layer.
-- This layer responsible for node-to-node delivery on the same network.
+- The Data Link Layer ensures node-to-node delivery within the same network using MAC addresses.
 - The data link layer takes packets from the network layer and breaks them into smaller pieces called frames
 - Like the network layer the data link layer is also responsible for flow control and error controls
+- It organizes data into frames and provides error detection using mechanisms like CRC.
 - Protocol: Ethernet , PPP ,ARP.
 - eg:
     - If two PC in the same office LAN communicate the data link layer ensure the data reaches the correct pc using its MAC address